centrica-engineering/nucleus-docs/docs/components/ns-header.md

 > NOTE: This is the UI component for the header - if you are looking for the header with the navigational content please use `nsx-header`.

+The default choice of header across the main British Gas UK home site should be the nsx-header.

 ## Best practice

 | 💚 Do's | 💔 Don'ts |